JasonTorre/Cybersecurity-MyProject-1/README.md

 ![Elk](https://github.com/JasonTorre/Cybersecurity-MyProject-1/blob/main/Diagrams/Elk%20Stack%20Diagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Azure clould envirment file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._